Is My Machine Compatible With Salad?

 Salad does not currently support Intel dedicated GPUs, or Intel integrated GPUs.
 Salad does support systems with only AMD Integrated Vega Graphics (Vega 2, 3, 5, 7, 8, 9, 10, 11, 12) installed, as long as they are the only GPU in the system.
 If you have a dedicated GPU along with your Integrated AMD GPU, it may not be used.

-In systems with multiple dedicated GPUs, Salad will prioritise workloads for the first GPU in the system, usually the one installed in the PCIe slot closest to your CPU.
-This means that if you have conflicting GPU models (for example, an NVIDIA and an AMD GPU) installed in your machine that cannot all run under the same workload, Salad will not run on the additional GPUs.
+In systems with multiple dedicated GPUs, Salad will prioritize workloads for the first GPU in the system, usually the one installed in the PCIe slot closest to your CPU.
+This means that if you have conflicting GPU models (for example, an NVIDIA and an AMD GPU) installed in your machine that cannot all run under the same workload, Salad will only use your primary GPU.
+Multiple GPUs in the same machine cannot be utilized at the same time.

 Salad supports most 64bit x86 CPUs from within the past 10 years, providing they meet the CPU Cache requirements.
 Salad requires 2MB of CPU L3 cache per CPU core.
-If you are unsure how much cache your CPU has, you can find this by googling your CPU model and reading the manufacturers page.
+Quadcore and above CPUs will perform optimally while running Salad, users may run dualcore CPUs at their own risk.

 Some examples of supported CPUs: